ConnorJacksonBSU/321-Final-Project/README.md

 ## BTree Disk Description

-The root node is always kept in memory, and is only written to disk when the program ends , and gets read in when the program starts.
+The root node is kept in memory, and is written to disk via a data file when the GeneBankCreateDataTree ends.
+GeneBankSearch Will find a created data file and then passes it to our BTree class which reimplements the file into a working BTree.

 The block size is 4096 bytes.

 4096 = 4k + 4C +K(2t -1) + 2tF